arenaxr/arena-docs/content/tutorials/index.md

 ## Debug your scene with A-Frame Scene Inspector
 Since the ARENA's rendering uses the A-Frame web 3D rendering engine, you can open the [A-Frame Scene Inspector](https://aframe.io/docs/1.0.0/introduction/visual-inspector-and-dev-tools.html) on any scene to examine and manipulate any of the A-Frame elements in your scene.
 Try this now from your example scene by typing `<ctrl> + <alt> + i` on most systems.

 Examine the list of elements on the left side.
 Each element or object you select will show it's details and attributes on the right side.
-You may edit any attributes here you wish, however, remember that the A-Frame Scene Inspector will not persist any changes to the persistance database.
+You may edit any attributes here you wish, however, remember that the A-Frame Scene Inspector will not persist any changes to the persistence database.
 We do have a way to visually manipulate objects and save changes that we will share next.

 ![](../../assets/img/tutorial/inspector.png)

 ## AR Builder, visual content authoring
 We also have a Python program, [AR Builder (ARB)](tools/authoring), which you can use to create and edit objects for your scene.
-You can use it in VR (virtual reality) as a way to edit your scene and save changes to the persistance database.
+You can use it in VR (virtual reality) as a way to edit your scene and save changes to the persistence database.
 Importantly, you can use it in AR (augmented reality) in combination with [AR-supported browsers](https://createwebxr.com/webAR.html) and [localization techniques](localization/) to anchor scene objects in physical space.

 {% include alert type="note" title="note" content="
 AR-supported browsers still need customization from our lab to support visual localization tags.